spin-itn/spin-itn.github.io/docs/training/index.md

 # Training and Workshops

 ---
 Network-wide training will be offered in the form of short courses, workshops and a joint field deployment.
-More information to follow.
+Information about the training is updated regularly.

+Ongoing training and scientific exchange takes place in the form of a bi-weekly Friday Seminar, organized by the SPIN ESRs.

 ---

 # Year 1:

-## Short Course 1 - Instruments & Wave propagation
+## Short Course 1 - Wave propagation & Computational Seismology
-29 march - 2 april, 2022; Geodetic Observatory Wettzell, Germany.
+30 march - 2 april, 2022; Online
-Establish same core background for all ESRs.

 ## Workshop 1 - New realms of seismic instrumentation
 [22 - 23 November, 2021;  in Tutzing near Munich, Germany:](/ws1/ws1_venue.md)